liebman/STarBar/README.md

 This project makes use of the [homebridge-smartthings](https://github.com/pdlove/homebridge-smartthings) 'JSON Complete API' application for the SmartThings hub.
 Please follow these instructions to install that:

-> A custom JSON API has been written to interface with Smartthings.
-If you have any other than the one called "" then you need to install the new one.
-This plugin will NOT work with the original "JSON API" due to a lack of features.

-> If you installed the previous update that doesn't allow selecting devices, you need to goto "My Locations" and then "List Smartapps" to remove the multiple installation.

 > Log into your SmartThings account at https://graph.api.smartthings.com/ Goto "My SmartApps"
 Click on Settings and add the repository with Owner of "pdlove" and name of "homebridge-smartthings" and branch of "master" and then click save.